 Vegan Green Bean Casserole, 4 ways

-A Basic Vegan Green Bean Casserole: Here’s a no-frills recipe for this fall and winter favorite that easily updates the comfort food classic.
-Nothing fancy, just really good, and super easy — using frozen green beans.
+Our Basic Vegan Green Bean Casserole: Here’s a no-frills recipe for this fall and winter favorite that easily updates the comfort food classic.
+Nothing fancy, just really good, and super easy — using fresh or frozen green beans.

 Dairy-Free Green Bean Casserole: From Healthy My Lifestyle, the a traditional green bean casserole is made without dairy and requires only 9 ingredients.
 It’s also gluten-free and comes together quickly, making it the perfect side dish for busy nights or holiday meals!